 The rose garden

-We created the rose garden on a piece of land behind the former school playground.
-The area was made available to us by the city in 1983 and two years later the Hamburg artist Lili Fischer designed the garden with a pergola and a fence to shield it from the busy road.
-In the same year, the consulate donated a sculpture at the entrance to the garden in memory of the Soviet victims.
-Over the years, a lively, flourishing memorial was created, forming a pleasant contrast to the cellars of the murder site.
+The rose garden was created on a piece of land behind the former school playground, which the city made available to us in 1983.
+Two years later, the Hamburg artist Lili Fischer designed the garden, including a pergola and a fence to shield it from the busy road.
+In the same year, the consulate donated a sculpture at the garden’s entrance in memory of the Soviet victims.
+Over the years, the garden has flourished, becoming a vibrant memorial that offers a peaceful contrast to the somber cellars where the murders took place.

-On the ivy-covered fence, multilingual plaques explain the significance of the site and commemorate the two French doctors, the two Dutch nurses and each of the twenty Jewish children who were murdered in the nearby cellars on April 20, 1945.
+On the ivy-covered fence, multilingual plaques explain the significance of the site and honor the two French doctors, two Dutch nurses, and each of the twenty Jewish children who were murdered in the nearby cellars on April 20, 1945.

-A stone plaque has been erected in the middle of the fence, addressing visitors:
+A stone plaque in the middle of the fence addresses visitors with the words:

 "Here you stand in silence but when you turn do not be silent"